privacyguides/privacyguides.org/docs/android/grapheneos-vs-calyxos.en.md

 On GrapheneOS, the app comes disabled and can be *optionally* enabled by the user after they have installed Sandboxed Play Services.

 On CalyxOS, the app comes installed by default (regardless of whether you choose to have microG or not) and cannot be opted out.
-This is particularly problematic, as it means Google still has access to the user's hardware identifiers regardless of whether they even need the eSIM activation or not, and can access them persistently.
+This means Google still has access to your hardware identifiers regardless of whether or not you need eSIM activation and can be accessed persistently.

 ## Privileged App Extensions